junxit/us-congress-bills-115/metadata.md

 - 2017-04-05 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 400 - 16 (Roll no. 220).(text of amendment in the nature of a substitute: CR H2726-2727)
 - 2017-04-05 — Rule provides for consideration of H.R.
 1304 with 1 hour of general debate.
 Motion to recommit with or without instructions allowed.
 - 2017-04-05 — The previous question was ordered pursuant to the rule.
+- 2017-04-06 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.